iifl-logo

 Report on the Audit of the Standalone Financial Statements

-1. We have audited the accompanying standalone financial statements of Asian Energy Services Limited (the Company), which comprise the Balance Sheet as at 31 March 2024, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Cash Flows and the Statement of Changes in Equity for the year then ended, and notes to the standalone financial statements, including material accounting policy information and other explanatory information.
+Income), the Standalone Statement of Cash Flows and the Standalone Statement of Changes in Equity for the year then ended, and notes to the standalone financial statements, including material accounting policy information and other explanatory information.

-2. In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 (the Act) in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards (Ind AS) specified under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015 and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2024, and its profit (including other comprehensive income), its cash flows and the changes in equity for the year ended on that date.
+(‘Ind AS) specified under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015 and other accounting principles generally accepted in India, of the state of affairs of the Company as at 31 March 2025, and its profit (including other comprehensive income), its cash flows and the changes in equity for the year ended on that date.

-3. We conducted our audit in accordance with the Standards on Auditing specified under section 143(10) of the Act.
+Standards on Auditing specified under section 143(10) of the Act.
 Our responsibilities under those standards are further described in the Auditors Responsibilities for the Audit of the Standalone Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics issued by the ICAI.
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (‘ICAI) together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-4. Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+4. Key audit matters are those matters that, in our significance professional judgment, were of most in our audit of the standalone financial statements of the current period.
+These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-5. We have determined the matters described below to be the key audit matters to be communicated in our report.
+5. We have determined the matters described below to be the key audit matter to be communicated in our report.

 Key audit matter How our audit addressed the key audit matter

-Revenue for the Company consists primarily of oilfield and related services provided in the energy sector and sale of crude oil. but were not restricted to, the following:
+Revenue for the Company consists primarily of oilfield and related services provided in the energy sector and sale of crude oil.
+Our audit procedures around revenue recognition included, but were not restricted to, the following:

-Refer Note 28 and Note 50 to the accompanying standalone financial statements for details of revenue recorded during the current year and Note 1(b) for the related accounting policies. a) Obtained the understanding of the revenue and receivable business process and assessed the appropriateness of the accounting policy adopted by the Company for revenue recognition in accordance with Ind As 115;
+Refer Note 29 and Note 50 to the accompanying standalone financial statements for details of revenue recorded during the current year and Note 1(b) for the related accounting policies. a) Obtained the understanding of the revenue and receivable business process and assessed the appropriateness of the accounting policy adopted by the Company for revenue recognition in accordance with Ind As 115;

 Ind AS 115, Revenue from Contracts with Customers, (Ind AS 115) requires management to make certain key judgments relating to identifying contracts with customers, performance obligations involved in contracts and revisions thereto, determining transaction price which involves variable consideration elements including estimation of levy of liquidated damages or penalty or warranty claims by its customers, allocation of the transaction price to such performance obligations and satisfaction of performance obligations. b) Evaluated the design and tested the operating effectiveness of the key internal financial controls around revenue recognition including controls around contract approvals, invoice approval, determining the amount of variable consideration, estimation of budgeted contract costs and recording of receipt;

-We have identified recognition of revenue as key audit matter for the current year audit considering: c) Performed substantive testing by selecting a sample of continuing and new contracts entered with customers during the year and performed following procedures:
+We have identified recognition of revenue as key audit matter for the current year audit considering: c) Performed substantive testing by selecting a sample of continuing and new contracts entered with customers during the year and performed the following procedures:

 - Significance of management judgement and estimate involved as mentioned above, and the materiality of amounts involved; and i.
 Analyzed the contracts and identified distinct performance obligations in such contracts.

-- Significant auditor attention required to audit revenue recognised during the year which has been identified as a significant risk as per the requirements of Standards of Auditing. ii.
+- Significant auditor attention required to audit revenue recognised during the year which has been identified as a significant risk as per the requirements of Standards on Auditing. ii.
 Compared these performance obligations with those identified and recorded by the Company.

 iii.
 Considered the terms of the contracts to determine the transaction price and any variable consideration elements including levy of liquidated damages, penalty and warranty claims;